aiyayala/Wordpress-Recent-Post-Carousel/Readme.md

 ## Wordpress Recent Post Carousel
+### Feature
-**Feature** Hide the Carousel when scroll down, show on scroll up.
+* Hide the Carousel when scroll down, show on scroll up.
+* Display the latest post automatically

 ### Imprementation
-* Create a file called recent-post-carousel.php in the same folder of header.php
+* In the root of your theme folder, create a file called recent-post-carousel.php
 * Add CSS
-* Paste <?php include 'recent-post-carousel.php'?> in header.php file, paste it after <head> tag
+* Open header.php file, Paste this line  ```<?php include 'recent-post-carousel.php'?>```    after <head> tag
-* For amp page only: accelerated-mobile-pages\templates\design-manager\swift\header.php